banner

 AutoBangumi was supposed to work normally after configuration, but I found that every time I restarted the virtual machine, it would have issues, and the service would go offline.

-It seems to be related to docker port issues.
-I tried several times to install AutoBangumi and Aria2+AriaNG simultaneously, and after a restart, one of the services would always crash, sometimes the former, sometimes the latter, and sometimes both.
+It seems to be due to docker port issues.
+I tried several times, installing AutoBangumi and Aria2+AriaNG simultaneously, and after a restart, one of the services would always crash—sometimes one, sometimes the other, and sometimes both.
 I couldn't figure it out.

 Lastly, I want to mention a major bug: the issue of applications disappearing after a restart.
-After completing the configuration, I tried restarting the machine several times, and each time, the applications installed through CasaOS had a chance of disappearing.
-The fixed few that are prone to crashing and disappearing are: pgAdmin4, AutoBangumi, Aria2+AiraNG.
+After completing the configuration, I tried restarting the machine a few times.
+Each time I restarted, the applications installed through CasaOS had a chance of disappearing completely.
+The few that are prone to crashing and disappearing include: pgAdmin4, AutoBangumi, Aria2+AiraNG.

-It all started when I saw a video on Bilibili about installing fnOS on MacMini M4.
-Coincidentally, I had previously heard discussions about the strong performance of MacMini (which was later confirmed), and since I had been tinkering with various services using an R2S I bought a year or two ago, I had always wanted to replace it with a more powerful hardware for a HomeServer.
+It all started when I saw a video on Bilibili about installing fnOS on the MacMini M4.
+Coincidentally, I had previously heard discussions about the strong performance of the MacMini (which was later confirmed to be indeed very strong).
+Coupled with my previous experience of tinkering with various services using the R2S I bought a year or two ago, I had always wanted to replace it with a more powerful hardware for a HomeServer due to the R2S's weak performance and hardware.

-Interestingly, during this time, I saw the price of MacMini M4 drop by several hundred yuan, from just over 3000 to below 3000, and then it dropped to 2899.
-I really couldn't sit still, so I impulsively placed an order.
+Interestingly, during this time, I noticed that the price of the MacMini M4 had dropped by several hundred yuan.
+From initially getting the MacMini for just over 3000 to later dropping below 3000, and then finally down to 2899, I really couldn't sit still, and impulsively placed an order.

 1. Unsatisfactory fnOS#

-If it were just poor performance, I could tolerate it, because the MacMini is not lacking in performance; running a NAS is more than sufficient.
+If it were just poor performance, I could tolerate it because the MacMini is not lacking in performance; running a NAS is still more than sufficient.
 How much performance loss could simulation cause?
 I comforted myself with this thought.

 After installing fnOS, I encountered the second problem: UTM could not recognize my SSD at all.
-Later, I learned in the comments of the video that prompted my order that UTM does not support simulating hard drives connected via Type-C, and my SSD is connected through the Thunderbolt port on the MacMini (I don't quite understand the expansion dock interface; I don't know what type the M.2 interface of the SSD counts as, but it just cannot be simulated or mounted).
-I tried plugging a USB-A flash drive, and it mounted normally, so I had to give up.
+Later, I learned from the comments section of the video that prompted my order that UTM does not support simulating hard drives connected via Type-C, and my SSD is connected through the Thunderbolt port on the MacMini (I don't quite understand the docking interface part; I don't know what kind of port the SSD's M.2 interface counts as, but it just cannot be simulated or mounted).
+I tried plugging a USB flash drive into the USB-A port, and it mounted normally, so I had to give up.

-Other aspects of fnOS are decent; the management interface UI is very simple, and the functionality is acceptable.
-The apps on various platforms are quite complete, and the media apps reportedly have good scraping effects.
-However, since I couldn't mount the hard drive, I only had a superficial experience and didn't delve deeper.
+Other aspects of fnOS are quite good; the management interface UI is very simple, and the functionality is decent.
+The apps across different platforms are quite comprehensive, and the media apps are said to scrape well.
+However, since I couldn't mount the hard drive, I only experienced it superficially and didn't delve deeper.

-In terms of performance, during the experience, it was evident that this is a new system with poor optimization.
+In terms of performance, during the experience, it was clear that this is a new system with poor optimization.
 Every time I opened the NAS management panel homepage, the CPU usage would spike, and it might also be due to the poor performance of the simulation.
-When I installed immich, the CPU usage maxed out while processing in the background, and the memory was fully utilized, causing the activity monitor to turn red.
-It really felt like the performance of UTM simulating x86 is quite poor.
+When I installed immich, the CPU usage maxed out, memory filled up, and the activity monitor turned red, indicating that UTM's simulation of x86 performance is indeed quite poor.

-Helplessly, I had to turn my attention to other systems.
+Helplessly, I could only turn my attention to other systems.

 2. CasaOS#

-This is the origin of the article's title, installing and experiencing CasaOS.
+This is the origin of the article's title: installing and experiencing CasaOS.
 Strictly speaking, I actually installed CasaOS twice.
-After the first installation, I found that there was a process in the macOS activity monitor under the disk read/write category that was reading and writing to the disk abnormally frequently, even reaching TB/day levels, which was impossible to ignore.
-I searched for information and found an issue on the GitHub repository that said reinstalling could solve it.
+After the first installation, I noticed that there was a process in the macOS activity monitor under disk read/write that was reading and writing to the disk abnormally frequently, even reaching TB/day levels, which was impossible to ignore.
+So, I searched for various information, and eventually found an issue on the GitHub repository stating that reinstalling could solve it.

-So I followed the advice, but the result was—useless, it had no effect.
+So I did as suggested, but the result was—useless, it had no effect.

-After a few days of simple experience with CasaOS, I felt that both advantages and disadvantages were very obvious.
+After a few days of simple experience with CasaOS, I felt that its advantages and disadvantages were quite obvious.
 The advantage is that this graphical interface is relatively friendly for users who have never tinkered with docker but want to experience a so-called lightweight NAS.
 The point-and-click operation to configure docker is a somewhat elegant choice.

 However, after these few days of simple experience, I feel that this "simplicity" and "worry-free" often need to be put in quotes.
 During the tinkering process, if I pretend I have no Linux knowledge, the process does not seem so worry-free.
-For example, as I mentioned above, some applications installed through CasaOS directly disappeared after a restart; they just vanished, did not exist anymore, and even the pulled local images were gone, let alone the docker running logs and system logs.
-It was really difficult to trace the source of the problem and find a solution.
+For example, some applications installed through CasaOS directly disappeared after a restart; they just vanished, did not exist anymore, and even the pulled local images were gone, let alone the docker running logs and system logs.
+It was truly frustrating to try to trace the source of the problem and find a solution.

-Such inexplicable errors are more nauseating and frustrating than software crashing halfway through because there are no logs to trace; the applications just disappear inexplicably.
+Such inexplicable errors are more nauseating and uncomfortable than software crashing halfway through because there are no logs to trace; the applications just disappear inexplicably.
 Corresponding to the product's positioning—light NAS "system," I think such bugs are unacceptable.
-If it is the system's inherent behavior, you should at least prompt the user about what the problem is.
-If not, this system has been around for so many years, and if I encountered this problem as a first-time user, I really wouldn't know what to say.
+If it is the system's behavior, at least you should inform the user about the issue.
+If not, this system has been around for many years, and if I encountered this problem on my first use, I really wouldn't know what to say.

-Lastly, I want to mention a complaint: the docker installations I manually installed or installed through other management panels like 1panel or dpanel display like this on the CasaOS panel homepage:
+Lastly, I want to mention a complaint: the docker installations I performed manually or through other management panels like 1panel or dpanel show up like this on the CasaOS panel homepage:

-I don't know what CasaOS means by this.
+I am unclear what CasaOS means by this.
 To put it bluntly, CasaOS itself is just a software layer dependent on Debian, and it hardly qualifies as an "OS."
-Now, the applications I manually installed are displayed as "old applications" on your panel, and I cannot directly open them through the panel.
-I find it a bit overstepping.
+Now, the applications I installed manually show up as "old applications" on your panel, and I cannot directly open them through the panel.
+I find this a bit overstepping.

-If I were to say, either don't display them here; the docker mappings, paths, etc., of the applications I manually installed differ significantly from CasaOS and cannot be displayed correctly.
-If you don't display them, I can understand.
-Now you display them on your panel and tell me they are "old applications," and I can't directly click the icon to open my service; clicking will directly reinstall the version from your store.
-It's as if you are telling me that the content in your store is "authentic," and the user-installed applications are "old versions," which is quite strange and hard to understand.
+If I were to say, either don't display them here; the docker mappings, paths, and so on for the applications I installed manually differ greatly from CasaOS, so I would understand if you didn't display them.
+Now you show them on your panel and tell me they are old applications, and I still cannot directly click the icon to open my service; clicking will directly reinstall the version from your store.
+It’s as if you are telling me that the content in your store is "authentic," while the applications installed manually are "old versions," which is quite strange and hard to understand.

-Next, I'm not sure whether to switch systems or patch things up for now.
+Next, I am uncertain whether to switch systems or patch things up for now.
 Perhaps the immediate priority is to manually migrate the applications and services installed through the CasaOS panel to manual installations, as no one wants their applications and services to disappear after a restart.

 That’s about it for now, goodbye!